krzysztofzuraw/blog/src/posts/2020-03-18-blog-redesign.md

 Where I'm doing override those colors to [Dracula Theme](https://draculatheme.com/) one.

 I've changed the layout of my blog to use `flexbox` and it currently works fine.
-This was the first example outside of course where I could try laying out elements on the page using flexbox.
+This was the first example outside where I could try laying out elements on the page using flexbox.
 I have experience with flexbox before but it was mostly to center elements inside some container.

 I've also removed google analytics script & discuss comments.
 I've created a small form (you can see